v411e/RNode_Firmware_CE/Documentation/CONTRIBUTING.md

 Please submit this, and any other support in different areas of the project your board may require, as a PR for my consideration.

 # Feature request
 Feature requests are welcomed, given that those requesting it are happy to write it themselves, or a contributor considers it to be important enough to them to write it themselves.
-They must be written and **properly** tested before being proposed as a pull request for the project on [GitHub](https://github.com/liberatedsystems/RNode_Firmware_CE). **Manufacturers are encouraged to contribute support for their products back to this repository**, and such support will be receieved gladly, given it does not effect support for other products or boards.
+They must be written and **properly** tested before being proposed as a pull request for the project on [GitHub](https://github.com/liberatedsystems/RNode_Firmware_CE). **Manufacturers are encouraged to contribute support for their products back to this repository**, and such support will be received gladly, given it does not effect support for other products or boards.

 # Caveat
 All contributions must not be written using **any** LLM (ChatGPT, etc.), please handwrite them **only**.
 Any PRs with proposed contributions which have been discovered to be written using an LLM will **NOT** be merged.
 The contributor concerned may rewrite their entire pull request **by hand** and it may be reconsidered for merging in the future.